 Breathing techniques simply give you something else to do instead of being a passive victim of the attack and it can prevent palpitations and chest pain that happen during a panic attack.

 Did you notice that you sometimes completely stop breathing when anxiety starts?

 Without being aware of it, some people stop or restrict breathing, which obviously makes you even more anxious and “helps” the anxiety grow within you.

-Breathing exercises for anxiety can prevent this from happening.
+Breathing techniques for anxiety can prevent this from happening.